The themes and focus for Congregation

 This will be the most ambitious Congregation to date.
 If you are up for the challenge please help by participating early.

-As per #cong19 we will ask people to reflect on what they have heard, researched, experiences to work together on a joint challenge at the end of the day.
-One of the lessons from previous Congregations is that it takes time to peal back the layers of our emotional onion.
+As per #cong20 we will ask people to reflect on what they have heard, researched, experiences to work together on a joint challenge at the end of the day.
+One of the lessons from previous Congregations is that it takes time to peel back the layers of our emotional onion.
 As the day progresses the conversation will naturally drift from pure innovation, to disruption, to thinking differently to finally focusing on what really matters.
-The final exercise will be about harnessing what the day produces to create a collective view on rebuilding community.
+The final exercise will be about harnessing what the day produces to create a collective view on Leadership.
 To be revealed closer to the day.